 Almost the same year, the District purchased a house and a land in the middle of the city which is now the Colin District House.
 It is a house for administration as well as hospitality for any Marists who come in Davao.
 The house is located at Morning side Heights, Bajada, Davao city.
 It is very near the airport, shopping malls and a Church.
 The house was sold in 2017 November.

 In June 2012, the District has revived the College formation program in Dumalag, Four college seminarians started the program.
 In October 2012, the Formation house of the District was moved from Dumalag to Bangkal, Davao City.
-In the same year, a pastoral area in Matti, Digos City was given by Bishop Afable to the Marist Fathers to look after and be established as a Parish in the years to come.
+In the same year, a pastoral area in Matti, Digos City was given by Bishop Guillermo Afable, DD to the Marist Fathers to look after and be established as a Parish in the years to come.
 The pastoral area is called Matti District Catholic Center which has a population of 11,000 Catholics.
 It has 24 Chapels, 1 college school, 2 high schools and 7 elementary schools.
 The Marist Fathers also serve the 2 jails of the city.
+On 13th May 2019, the pastoral area was now established as a parish of Our Lady of Fatima.

 In February 2013, Fr.
 Arnold Garferio, SM was ordained to the Priesthood.
 Fr.
 Frank Bird, SM from New Zealand Province arrived in Ranong Thailand to join our District.
 In the same year, the Marist Fathers took over the management and running of the Balay Pasilungan.
 We also accepted on the same year the request of Arch.
 Valles to work in Campus Ministry administering to 10 non-sectarian schools in Archdiocese of Davao.

 In May 2016, three Marist seminarians were ordained deacons by Bishop Guillermo Afable, DD, Bishop of Digos at Matti District Catholic Center.
-In October 2016, the Marist Formation House moved from Dumalag to Tulip Drive.
+In October 2016, the Marist Formation House moved from Dumalag to Tulip Drive, Davao City.
 The District house is also located in this place.

 In November 2016, Fr.
 Roque Rebito, SM and Fr.
 John Gouwang, SM were ordained to the priesthood by Arch.
 Romulo Valles, DD, the Archbishop of Davao at Mother of Perpetual Help Parish, Davao City.

-In February 2018, Fr.
+On 1 June 2018, Fr.
 Chris Ganzon, SM was appointed by the Superior General Fr.
 John Larsen, SM as the next District Superior of Asia.
-He will succeed Fr.
+He succeeded Fr.
 Pat Devlin, SM who has completed his tenure as leader of the District.
-Fr.
-Chris will begin his term in June 2018.
+Elected in the District Council to assist Fr.
+Chris were Fr.
+Lauro Arcede, SM (vicar), Fr.
+Arnold Garferio, SM and Fr.
+Pat Muckian, SM.